 Welcome to Barrington Church of England (VC) Primary School.
+You are your child are joining us at an exciting time, with the completion of the school build in September 2019 and the gradual increase in the number of classes as families move into the new development in the village.
+Despite this increase in size, we are determined to ensure that we maintain everything that makes our school special.
 Our school motto, Belonging, Believing; Together Succeeding, exemplifies everything that we strive to achieve.
 Our most recent Ofsted report commented "There is a delightful atmosphere in school.
 You and your staff go the extra mile to make sure that school is not only about learning in lessons.
 You provide a wide range of clubs which make school exciting and fun."
 We hope this brochure gives you a flavour of the school; our warm, caring and inclusive atmosphere and academic success, the wide variety of extra-curricular experiences offered, and the dedication and commitment of all our staff.